Your gift is 100% tax deductible.

 Stomach cancer risk is increased in people whose diets include large amounts of foods preserved by salting, such as salted fish and meat and pickled vegetables.

-Eating processed, grilled, or charcoaled meats regularly appears to increase risk of non-cardia stomach cancers.
+Eating processed, grilled, or charbroiled meats regularly appears to increase the risk of non-cardia stomach cancers.

 Eating few or no fruits likely increases the risk of stomach cancer.
-On the other hand, eating lots of fresh fruits (especially citrus fruits) and raw vegetables appears to lower the risk of stomach cancer.
+On the other hand, eating lots of fresh fruit, especially citrus fruits, appears to lower the risk of stomach cancer.

 Alcohol use

-Alcohol use probably increases the risk of stomach cancer.
-The evidence for this link is strongest for people who have 3 or more drinks per day.
+Drinking alcohol probably increases the risk of stomach cancer.
+The evidence for this link is strongest in people who have 3 or more drinks per day.

 Tobacco use

 Smoking increases stomach cancer risk, particularly for cancers of the upper part of the stomach near the esophagus.
-The rate of stomach cancer is about doubled in people who smoke.
+The risk of stomach cancer is nearly doubled in people who smoke.

 Previous stomach surgery